-If you have irregular periods, excess facial hair and find it difficult to lose weight, you might be one of the five to 10 percent of adult women who have polycystic ovary syndrome also known as PCOS.
+If you have irregular periods, excess facial hair and find it difficult to lose weight, you might be one of the 5-10% of adult women with polycystic ovary syndrome, also known as PCOS.
 But the condition can be confusing and sometimes challenging to diagnose.

 Dr. Mary Bowman, an OB/GYN with UCHealth Women’s Care Clinics in Steamboat Springs and Craig, outlines what you need to know about polycystic ovary syndrome.

 Hormone imbalances cause polycystic ovary syndrome.
-All women make small amounts of androgens or “male hormones,” but women with polycystic ovary syndrome make more androgens than the average woman.
+All women make small amounts of androgens or “male hormones,” but women with PCOS make more androgens than the average woman.
 That can prevent ovulation and can result in hirsutism, commonly referred to as excess facial hair, and acne.

 “There’s a big genetic component,” Bowman said.
-“If a woman has polycystic ovaries, her first-degree relatives have a 20 to 25 percent chance of also having it.”
+“If a woman has polycystic ovaries, her first-degree relatives have a 20-25% chance of also having it.”

 But often there isn’t an obvious cause.